 - Wear proper clothing.
 Wool is warm and helps whisk moisture away from your skin, but it can be heavy.
 Polypropylene and Gortex clothing are warm, allow evaporation of sweat, and have the benefit of being lightweight.
 A layer of nylon can also help lessen the effect of wind.
 On your feet, try a thick sock over a thinner sock as long as this does not make your foot fit too tightly in your shoe.

 Finally, as with any training regimen, it is best to get a check-up with your doctor before you begin.
-Let your healthcare provider know of your plans and seek her advice.

 American Council on Exercise